-Human beings have grown farther apart from their natural peers in a fantastic sort of way.
+Human beings have grown farther apart from their natural peers (apes) in a fantastic sort of way.
 We have technology that accomplishes unnatural feats.
 We can see the building blocks of matter, look into space and take a peek at the initial phases of the universe.
-Not only can we alter genetic codes but create new beings and process information to reveal physical secrets.
-In conclusion, science has made us ever more aware of the world.
-But do we know anything about the entity that we call awareness?
+Not only can we alter genetic codes, but create new beings and process information to reveal physical secrets.
+In conclusion, science has made us ever more aware of the world, but do we know anything about the entity that we call awareness?
 Are we truly more aware of our surroundings?
-Does technology aid awareness?
-And, what is spiritual awareness?
+Does technology aid awareness, and what is spiritual awareness?

 For example, a rock is unaware of the stimuli directed towards it and does not respond to it.
-Once broken, it does nothing but accepts its fate.
-A layer of water behaves almost the same, except when you remove the knife, the water reforms the original shape (because of properties like fluidity, cohesiveness, and surface tension).
-While a tree does almost nothing to protect itself from an ax, not only does it heal but uses the matter around it to rebuild itself and grow a new branch.
+Once broken, it does nothing but accept its fate.
+A layer of water behaves almost the same.
+Unless you remove the knife, the water reforms the original shape (because of properties like fluidity, cohesiveness, and surface tension).
+While a tree does almost nothing to protect itself from an ax, not only does it heal, but uses the surrounding matter to rebuild itself and grow a new branch.
 Though we say that rock and water are non-living, we put the tree in an entirely new class.

 Who are we?

 We create these distinctions as it suits us.
 We say that nonliving things are driven by simple physical forces.
 While living beings are highly complex and have the capacity for perception and learning.
 It is fascinating to observe that increasing complexity in the matter is enough to create new classes of things.
 Advanced beings develop the capacity to learn.
 They can remember the stimuli, responses, and consequences and pass on that information through their genes or communication.
-These beings eventually become self-aware, not living a coded life but being creative about the process.
-They know their place in nature and know others too.
-They showcase emotions like pride and faith.
+Later, these beings become self-aware, not living a coded life, but being creative about the process.
+They know their place in nature and know others, too, and showcase emotions like pride and faith.

 What is awareness?

 Awareness is a topic long discussed by psychologists and philosophers alike.
-While psychologists understand awareness as a result of increasing complexity in the matter, philosophers believe in awareness as the cause of stimulus and response.
+While psychologists understand awareness as increasing complexity in the matter, philosophers believe that awareness causes stimulus and response.
 What psychologists call consciousness is a soul for philosophers.
-They believe that a soul is first aware of itself, only then its surroundings.
-It is why the living evolves through learning while the universe reacts the same it did a billion years ago.
+They believe that a soul is first aware of itself, only then of its surroundings.
+It is why the living evolves through learning while the universe reacts the same as it did a billion years ago.
 None of these two theories describe awareness precisely, but an intersection of the two satisfies us in a way.

 Is awareness a part of only the living?
 Or is the entire universe aware?